soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 - Sarang
 - Yaman

-In the later phase we will incorporate more hindustani ragas to increase flexibility and usability.
+In the later phase we will incorporate more hindustani ragas from hugging face to increase its flexibility and usability.
+It also helps to assert the accuracy of the model to be able to detect the ragas.

 ## Model Description
 This project comprises model structure based on two specific audio characteristics.